Lawn Doctor of Buffalo Grove-Lake Zurich-Barrington-Palatine fertilizing a thriving lawn

 The benefits of lawn fertilizer are endless.
 For starters, feeding your grass will let it grow greener and thicker.
 Fertilizing improves the health of a lawn’s root system, making the grass more resistant to weeds and drought.
 When done properly, lawn feeding drastically upgrades the yard’s appearance and makes those summer barbecues all the more welcoming.

 Fertilization, like any lawn care task, requires special attention when it comes to timing, frequency, and location.
-All of these factors impact its effectiveness.
+All of these factors impact its effectiveness and the overall health of your grass.
 In fact, neglecting them can hurt your lawn.
 Our advice will help you establish an effective lawn fertilizer schedule.

 Grass Type and Location Make a Huge Difference

-Because of their different climate conditions, warm and cool season grasses have different fertilizing needs.
+Because of their different climate conditions, warm and cool-season grasses have different fertilization requirements.
 Additionally, individual grass types also impact the lawn fertilizer schedule.
 As a result, the timing and frequency tips below are only general rules of thumb.
-For the most accurate information concerning your lawn’s specific fertilizing requirements, consult a local professional.
+For the most accurate information concerning your lawn’s specific fertilizer requirements, consult your local Lawn Doctor professional.
+They can help refine your grass fertilizer schedule and pest control program.

 Coordinate with Aeration